 If your credit card application has been approved

 If your credit card application has been approved, congratulations!
 The next steps are to wait a few days to receive your new credit card in the mail.
 The last thing to do is to activate it.

 You can activate your new credit card by calling the toll-free number on its back or logging onto your digital banking.
 Once you do this, you’re ready to go!

 Don’t forget that most institutions will require you to insert the card into a point-of-sale (POS) machine the first two times you use it.
 If the card has contactless payment capability, it will usually activate after the third transaction.

 If your credit card application has been denied

 But what happens if your application is denied?
 First, don’t fret.
 While there may be several different reasons as to why this happened, it is likely that you still have other options.

 If the financial institution hasn’t already given you a reason for their rejection, you can contact them to learn more.
 If the issue was your credit score, I recommend that you explore credit card options for rebuilding your credit score.
-Otherwise, consider options that accommodate lower annual incomes or more limited credit histories.
+Otherwise, consider credit cards that are easy to get, such as the ones that accommodate lower annual incomes or more limited credit histories.

 Final thoughts on credit card applications

-There are approximately four steps to a credit card application: choosing the appropriate card, gathering your documents, completing the application and then taking the necessary post-application steps based on the lender’s decision.
+There are approximately four steps to a credit card application: choosing the appropriate card, gathering your documents, completing the application and then taking the necessary post-application steps based on the issuer’s decision.